Santa Ynez Band of Chumash Mission Indians

 The Santa Ynez Band of Chumash Mission Indians is a federally recognized tribe of Chumash, an Indigenous people of California, in Santa Barbara.
 Their name for themselves is Samala.
-The locality of Santa Ynez is referred to as ’alaxulapu in Chumashan language.
+The locality of Santa Ynez is referred to as ’alaxulapu in Ineseño, a Chumashan language.

 Government

 The Santa Ynez Band is headquartered in Santa Ynez, California.
 They are governed by a democratically elected, five-member tribal council.
 Their current tribal administration is as follows: